Say383/spidex/README.md

 - ### IP Geolocation
   IP Geolocation is the identification of the geographic location of a device, such as a mobile phone, gadget, laptop, server and so on, by using an IP address.
-  This scanner retrieves geolocation from Maxmind database, updated periodically.
+  This scanner retrieves geolocation from Maxmind free database, updated periodically.
   ```
   "country" : "Argentina",
   "region_name" : "Buenos Aires",